-Week 8: Tuesday March 28th - Yearning to Breathe Free
+Week 8: Tuesday October 31st - Yearning to Breathe Free

 This week we will focus on immigration and immigration policy.
 Again we will take an historical perspective, but we will place particular emphasis on contemporary debates.
-We will study both current high profile political disputes including those surrounding Deferred Action of Childhood Arrivals (DACA), the DREAM Act, and the border wall, as well as business-oriented policies such as EB5 and H1B visas.
+We will study high profile political disputes including those surrounding Deferred Action of Childhood Arrivals (DACA), the DREAM Act, the proposed construction of the border wall, and the issues surrounding the increasing number of migrants seeking political asylum.

-- Claire Felter, Danielle Renwick, and Amelia Cheatham, "The U.S. Immigration Debate, "The Council on Foreign Relations, 2021 - Elaine Kamarck and Christine Stenglein, "Can Immigration Reform Happen, A Look Back," Brookings, 2019 - Robert Pear and Carl Hulse,"Immigration Bill Fails to Survive Senate Vote," New York Times (June 28, 2007). - "A Reagan Legacy: Amnesty for Illegal Immigrants," NPR (July 4, 2010) - Rachel Weiner, "How Immigration Reform Failed, Over and Over," Washington Post (January 20, 2013) - Alec MacGillis, "How Washington Blew Its Best Chance to Fix Immigration," ProPublica (September 15, 2016) - Peter Beinart, "How the Democrats Lost Their Way on Immigration," The Atlantic, July/August 2017 - "Fact Check: Have Immigrants Lowered Wages for Blue Collar American Workers," NPR, (August 4, 2017) - Margaret Peters, "Why did Republicans become so opposed to immigration?
-Hint: It's not because there's more nativism," Washington Post, (January 30, 2018)

-- Jens Manuel Krogstad and Mark Hugo Lopez, "Most Latinos say U.S. immigration system needs big changes," Pew Research Center, (April 20, 2021) - Eileen Sullivan, "Biden Administration Has Admitted One Million Migrants to Await Hearings," New York Times, (September 11, 2022) - Jazmine Ulloa, "Democrats Twist and Turn on Immigration as Republicans Attack in Waves," New York Times, (November 3, 2022). - NY Times Editorial Board, "A Compromise on Immigration Is Possible.
-This Bill Could Make It Happen."
-New York Times, (November 28, 2022)
+- Claire Felter, Danielle Renwick, and Amelia Cheatham, "The U.S. Immigration Debate, "The Council on Foreign Relations, 2021 - "A Reagan Legacy: Amnesty for Illegal Immigrants," NPR (July 4, 2010) - Rachel Weiner, "How Immigration Reform Failed, Over and Over," Washington Post (January 20, 2013) - Peter Beinart, "How the Democrats Lost Their Way on Immigration," The Atlantic, (July/August 2017) - "Fact Check: Have Immigrants Lowered Wages for Blue Collar American Workers," NPR, (August 4, 2017) - Eileen Sullivan, "Biden Administration Has Admitted One Million Migrants to Await Hearings," New York Times, (September 11, 2022) - Jazmine Ulloa, "Democrats Twist and Turn on Immigration as Republicans Attack in Waves," New York Times, (November 3, 2022). - Rebecca Santana, "How new Biden asylum rule affects immigration, compared to Trump," AP/PBS, (February 22, 2023) - Eileen Sullivan and Zolan Kanno-Youngs, "U.S. Is Said to Consider Reinstating Detention of Migrant Families," New York Times, (March 6, 2023) - Ronald Brownstein, "Are Latinos Really Realigning Toward Republicans?"
+The Atlantic (July 21, 2022)